Vision and Neurological Disorder FAQs

 Optic neuritis usually gets better on its own.
 However, we frequently treat it steroids because they offer instant relief.

 How would you determine if optic neuritis is due to MS or another cause?Toggle accordion item

-We often use MRI, which is a non-invasive way to image the brain.
-It seems counter intuitive that if you come to my office with optic neuritis that we want to take a picture of the brain, but the reason for this is that we've learned that if you have optic neuritis with lesions or white spots that look like plaque, then you're risk of developing MS is much higher than if you had optic neuritis and a normal MRI.
+To aid in diagnosis, we often use an MRI, a non-invasive way to image the brain.
+If your MRI shows that you have optic neuritis with white spots that look like plaque, then you're at higher risk of developing MS than if you had a normal MRI.